th3gh0s8/Slang-Cheat-Sheet/README.md

 # Gen Z & Gen Alpha Slang Cheat Sheet

-A quick reference for some of the most popular and current slang terms used by Gen Z and Gen Alpha (2024–2025).
+A quick reference for some of the most popular and current slang terms used by Gen Z and Gen Alpha (2024–2026).
 Slang evolves quickly—terms may change or new ones may appear!

+*Last updated: March 2026*

 ---

 ## A–G

 - **AF** — As F*** (used for emphasis, e.g., "tired AF")
+- **Ate (and left no crumbs)** — Did something perfectly, nailed it
 - **Based** — Unapologetically oneself, not caring what others think
+- **Beckys** — Basic, average white girls (often plural)
-- **Bet** — Okay, yes, agreement, or “watch me”
+- **Bet** — Okay, yes, agreement, or "watch me"
 - **Bop** — A good song
 - **Boujee** — High-class, fancy
 - **Bussin'** — Really good, tasty, or cool (often about food)
 - **Cap / No Cap** — Lie / Not a lie (e.g., "That's cap" = That's a lie)
 - **Cheugy** — Out of date, trying too hard, not trendy
+- **Chronically online** — Someone who spends too much time on the internet
 - **Cringe** — Embarrassing or awkward
 - **Delulu** — Delusional, often in a playful way
 - **DMs** — Direct Messages (on social media)
 - **Drip** — Stylish or cool outfit/accessory
+- **Fanum Tax** — When someone takes a portion of your food (from streamer Fanum)
 - **Fam** — Close friends, "family" (by choice)
 - **Finsta** — Fake Instagram (private account for close friends)
 - **Flex** — To show off
 - **For real / FR** — Seriously, honestly
+- **Gatekeep** — Withholding information or excluding others from something
 - **Ghost** — To ignore someone (stop communicating without explanation)
 - **Glow up** — Transformation for the better, especially in appearance
 - **GOAT** — Greatest Of All Time
+- **Gyatt** — Exclamation for someone with a big butt (from "God Damn")

 ---